wrk-flow/php-get-typed-value/docs/content/en/transformers.md

 You can create your own transformer by extending:

 - For array `Wrkflow\GetValue\Contracts\TransformerArrayContract`
-- Reset of values `Wrkflow\GetValue\Contracts\TransformerContract`
+- Rest of the value types use `Wrkflow\GetValue\Contracts\TransformerContract`
 - `$key` contains full path key from the root data.
 Array notation is converted to dot notation.

 Then implement `public function transform(mixed $value, string $key): mixed;`.
-Expect invalid value and make do not transform the value if it is invalid.
-Just return it.
+Expect that you can receive an invalid value.
+Return original `$value` if transformation can't be done.

 Then implement `public function beforeValidation(mixed $value, string $key): bool;` which ensures that transformation is not done before validation.